NitheshChandher/dl4mt/week-02.md

 ### Task 1: Define a Single Neuron

 In this task,  we’ll create a single neuron that takes 4 features [x1, x2, x3, x4] as input and produces a single output value.

 ![Neuron](/img/neuron.png)

-$Implement the above neuron in the next cell.
+Implement the above neuron in the next cell.
 Follow the equations given below to compute the value of Z, followed by the output of the neuron through ReLU activation function.

 $$
                                     Z = X W^\intercal + B =\begin{bmatrix} x1 & x2 & x3 & x4 \end{bmatrix} \begin{bmatrix} w1 & w2 & w3 & w4 \end{bmatrix}^\intercal + [b1],